twashing/hiccup-watch/README.md

 # hiccup-watch

-This is a leiningen plugin that just watches for changes in your Hiccup source files
+This is a leiningen plugin that just watches for changes in your [Hiccup](https://github.com/weavejester/hiccup) source files. ***"Hiccup is a library for representing HTML in Clojure"***.

 ## Usage